 Where a keeper of a vehicle receives a Notice to Owner and claims that his or her vehicle was not parked in the area at the time, the keeper will be asked to verify the details of the vehicle.

 Providing proof of the motorists/keepers own whereabouts on the day in question is not necessarily sufficient evidence as this does not prove that the vehicle was not in the location where the PCN was issued.
 A PCN will not automatically be cancelled in these circumstances and will be dependent on the evidence provided by the keeper of the vehicle.

-If a motorist claims that their vehicle has been cloned then details of the crime reference number and reported police station will be required and any additional photographs of all sides of the vehicle before consideration will be given to cancelling any PCN's that have been issued.
+If a motorist claims that their vehicle has been cloned then details of the crime reference number, reported police station and written confirmation from the Police will be required and any additional photographs of all sides of the vehicle before consideration will be given to cancelling any PCN's that have been issued.
+Please note, the Police will no longer release any information to the local authority upon request for instances such as this so the onus now remains on the motorist to provide written proof from the Police as the Crime Reference number solely is now insufficient.